Home Blog The Secret of the Three Fates: By Jess Armstrong (Book Review)

 Character Development

 Ruby Vaughn emerges as a resilient and intelligent protagonist, shaped by her past experiences and determined to uncover the truth.
 Her complex relationship with Mr. Owen adds depth to the narrative, especially as his hidden past comes to light.
 Ruan Kivell’s reappearance introduces romantic tension and a mystical dimension, enriching the story’s emotional layers.
-The supporting characters, including the enigmatic mediums and the castle’s inhabitants, are well-crafted, each contributing to the unfolding mystery.
+The supporting characters, including the enigmatic mediums and the castle’s inhabitants, are well-crafted, each contributing to the unfolding Mystery.

 Atmosphere and Setting